C171017/NYC-Cover-Location/README.md

-# NYC Album Cover Locations Map
+# NYC Album Cover Locations Map (Under construction)

 ## Overview
 This interactive web application maps iconic album covers that were photographed in Manhattan.
 Users can explore the geographic connection between famous albums and New York City locations through an interactive map interface.